 For app developers using an iterative development process, you will get an opportunity to play with an early iteration of your app.
 There will then be multiple app releases over a 1-6 month development process which will include quality assurance and user testing.
 At Wave Digital, all our app development takes place at our Melbourne office by local developers.

-Your app developer can help you list your app on the Apple App Store and/or Google Play Store.
+The next step to create your app is to list your app on the Apple App Store and/or Google Play Store (your app developer can help with this).
 You will also need to market your app.
 This may include submitting your app to review sites, using social media and attending relevant events.
 Publicity for your app will increase the number of users along with the opportunity for feedback!
 Was your understanding of what was important to users correct?
 What do they like and what do they want more of?
 Including a feedback form within your app is an easy way to gather suggestions for future versions.

-Successful products iterate.
+Successful apps iterate.
 And iterate.
 And iterate.
-They do this to make sure that the product continually evolves and responds to its users as well as continues to address the problem it is trying to solve.
+They do this to make sure that the app continually evolves and responds to its users as well as continues to address the problem it is trying to solve.
 When budgeting for your app, it is important to set aside some funding for additional features for the next version of your app.

-It is typical for app developers to provide a warranty period after your app is launched.
-Once the warranty ends, you will need to consider how you will maintain your app.
+The final step to build your app is putting in place a plan for app maintenance.
+While it is typical for app developers to provide a warranty period after your app is launched, once the warranty ends, you will need to consider how you will maintain your app.
 What will you do if a user identifies a bug or if a new device is released?
 For mobile apps, app maintenance services typically cover bug fixes, ongoing technical support, security upgrades, and application maintenance as a result of operating system, browser or device updates.
 For example, at Wave Digital, we prepare for each major iOS and Android update and device release by performing a range of tests on your mobile app and fix any impaired or broken functionality as a result of the changes.
 For web apps, you will need ongoing services in the form of infrastructure management including hosting.
 Wave Digital provides a range of cloud infrastructure setups to suit specific needs, along with emergency support and response to outages.

 Interested in building an app?
 Contact us today for a free 30 minute consultation with Guy Cooper, our Managing Director.